 At this point, what we need to do regarding air pollution is to reduce the Co2 emissions first and then rely on long-term clean energy production.
 Many people won’t like it but it means changing the current production cycle so that it doesn’t generate more Co2 emissions.
 This could mean closing a few refineries and factories for the time being for reconstruction.

 The transition from fossil fuels to biofuels will not be easy.
-There are already many startups, and young companies that have seen the opportunity, and have taken the risk but the fossil fuel industry is so influential and powerful that is going to take great effort to make the change happen.
+There are already many startups, and young companies that have seen the opportunity and have taken the risk but the fossil fuel industry is so influential and powerful that is going to take great effort to make the change happen.
 People who say it’s not possible are those who have only a few years to live and enjoy their retirement money.
 They prefer the status quo.

 Brands like Nestle and Nutella are sustained by deforestation mainly in Asia and Africa because they are looking for wild trees to extract an important ingredient for their products, palm oil.
-By doing this they are not only cutting of our lungs but they are destroying the flora and fauna, in particular, the species of the orangutan ape have suffered specifically because of this practice.
+By doing this they are not only cutting off our lungs but they are destroying the flora and fauna, in particular, the species of the orangutan ape have suffered specifically because of this practice.

 At this point, this should be forbidden.
-We need all our lungs, that means taking care of our ecosystem in order to survive.
+We need all our lungs, which means taking care of our ecosystem in order to survive.
 There are already many people with respiratory problems as a result of living in a city with a refinery or a factory.
 Can you imagine going to high school not far away from a refinery?